tanij/duckuments/docs/atoms_85_fall2017_projects/29_distrubuted_est/20-intermediate-design-document-distributed-estimation.md

 ## Part 2: Demo and evaluation plan

-_Please note that for this part it is necessary for the VPs for Safety to check off before you submit it.
-Also note that they are busy people, so it's up to you to coordinate to make sure you get this part right and in time._

 ### Demo plan

 Multi-Robot SLAM and fleet planning relies on communication to work, therefore the communication demo is implicit in the SLAM and fleet planning demo.